uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 This means there is much less overhead from the parts talking to each other, at the expense of modularity.

-Unlike X, the Wayland compositor is *passive* - it recieves data directly from clients and process it stragiht from them, which removes the overhead of having to ask the server for all the data.
+Unlike X, the Wayland compositor is *passive* - it receives data directly from clients and process it straight from them, which removes the overhead of having to ask the server for all the data.

 The compositor will most often allow you to configure a lot of things about your setup in one place, for example, in Sway's config:
- - you could configure your window manager options and keybinds, usually handled, e.g. **i3**
+ - You could configure your window manager options and keybinds, usually handled, e.g. **i3**
- - you could configure your keyboard layout, usually handled by the X server and libinput.
+ - You could configure your keyboard layout, usually handled by the X server and libinput.
- - you could configure your compositing and vsync, usually handled by the copositor.
+ - You could configure your compositing and vsync, usually handled by the compositor.
- - you could configure your display options and layouts, usually handled by **RandR**
+ - You could configure your display options and layouts, usually handled by **RandR**

-Another major benefit of Wayland is driver support - I had massive issues attempting to setup FreeSync under X, with obscure bugs like (according to ArchWiki) all your connected screens must run FreeSync/G-Sync or none of them can.
+Another major benefit of Wayland is driver support - I had massive issues attempting to set up FreeSync under X, with obscure bugs like (according to ArchWiki) all your connected screens must run FreeSync/G-Sync or none of them can.